+Cut: Equivalent to Copy followed by Delete subtree or item.

+Copy: Copies the currently selected sub-tree into the clipboard for further use.

+Paste: Inserts previously Cut or Copied sub-tree into the model, positioning it as a descendant ('child') of the currently selected attribute.

+Duplicate: Makes a copy of the currently selected sub-tree and inserts it as a new top-level tree in the model, so that it can be easily moved around.

+Find...: Opens a window in which you can define a text to be searched for in the model.
+You can also select components in which to search: attribute names, attribute descriptions, and/or scales.
+The search can be case sensitive or not.

+Find next: Continues searching from the current position in the model.

-- Gut: Equivalent to Copy followed by Delete subtree or item. - Copy: Copies the currently selected sub-tree into the clipboard for further use. - Paste: Inserts previously Cut or Copied sub-tree into the model, positioning it as a descendant ('child') of the currently selected attribute. - Duplicate: Makes a copy of the currently selected sub-tree and inserts it as a new top-level tree in the model, so that it can be easily moved around. - Move up: Moves the currently selected attribute one place up according to what is shown in the tree view. - Move down: Moves the currently selected attribute one place down according to what is shown in the tree view. - Shrink tree: Shrinks the display of the tree by one level. - Expand tree: Extends the display of the tree by expanding the inner-most collapsed sub-trees. - ♥ Undo: Undo the last tree-editing operation. - Redo: Redo the last undone tree-editing operation - Scale: Invokes the Scale Editor to create or edit the scale of the currently selected attribute. - E Delete scale: Deletes the scale of the currently selected attribute. - F Utility function: Invokes the Function Editor to create or edit the utility function of the currently selected aggregate attribute. - Delete function: Deletes the utility function of the currently selected aggregate attribute.
+- Move up: Moves the currently selected attribute one place up according to what is shown in the tree view. - Move down: Moves the currently selected attribute one place down according to what is shown in the tree view. - E Shrink tree: Shrinks the display of the tree by one level.

+Expand tree: Extends the display of the tree by expanding the inner-most collapsed sub-trees.

+▶ Undo: Undo the last tree-editing operation.

+- Scale: Invokes the Scale Editor to create or edit the scale of the currently selected attribute. - E Delete scale: Deletes the scale of the currently selected attribute. - F Utility function: Invokes the Function Editor to create or edit the utility function of the currently selected aggregate attribute. - Delete function: Deletes the utility function of the currently selected aggregate attribute.